missionpinball/mpf-docs/tutorial/18_shots.rst

 So what's happening here?

-First, notice that in the ``mode2.yaml`` file, we configured the following scoring entry:
+First, notice that in the ``mode2.yaml`` file, we configured the following variable_player entry:

 .. code-block:: mpf-config

    ##! mode: mode2
-   scoring:
+   variable_player:
        my_first_shot_hit:
           score: 1

-Notice that that scoring entry is just based on "my_first_shot" being hit.
+Notice that that variable_player entry is just based on "my_first_shot" being hit.
 It does not contain any of the profile or state information in it, which means that it will always score the +1 regardless of the state of that shot.